mozilla/pkipolicy/rootstore/policy.md

 ## 6. Revocation ##

-CAs must revoke Certificates that they have issued upon the occurrence of any of the following events:
+CAs MUST revoke Certificates that they have issued upon the occurrence of any of the following events:

 1.  the subscriber indicates that the original certificate request